ofek/pyapp/docs/config.md

 ### Extra arguments

-You may set the `PYAPP_PIP_EXTRA_ARGS` option to provide extra arguments to the [`pip install`](https://pip.pypa.io/en/stable/cli/pip_install/) command at runtime when installing or updating the project e.g. `--index-url URL --only-binary :all:`.
+You may set the `PYAPP_PIP_EXTRA_ARGS` option to provide extra arguments to the [`pip install`](https://pip.pypa.io/en/stable/cli/pip_install/) command at runtime when installing or updating the project e.g. `--only-binary :all: --index-url URL`.

 ### Allowing configuration